TheFilipcom4607/ADSBnear/README.md

 # ADSBnear
-the lcd library is by dhalbert
+the lcd library is by Dan Halbert

 https://github.com/dhalbert/CircuitPython_LCD